ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 - RackRental.net Operating Company LLC will complete the development of RackRental middleware / backend (micro services).
 The code will remain proprietary to RackRental.net Operating Company LLC.
 It will be exposed as micro services for use by franchisees).

-- {{PARTY2}} , {{INSCOPEENTITY}} and Known Element Enterprises LLC will jointly complete the deployment, necessary custom development and configuration of signup, payment etc micro services for each in scope component as needed within 30 days of contract execution.
+- {{PARTY2}} , {{INSCOPEENTITY}} and Known Element Enterprises LLC will jointly complete the deployment, necessary custom development and configuration of signup, payment etc micro services as needed within 30 days of contract execution.

-## Responsibilities and context for {{PARTY2}}
+## Responsibilities and context of  {{PARTY2}}

 - {{PARTY2}} will retain all financial control (bank accounts/third party payment processors) of the business.